ericbf/Machine-Learning-Project/README.md

 #### Running the Project

 1. Open a terminal in the `Source Code` directory in the project folder.
+1. You may need to give executable permissions to the `Rscript-proxy.sh` file.
+Do this by running `chmod 755 Rscript-proxy.sh`.
 1. Run `swift run` to build and run the project.
 1. Follow the prompts in the terminal window.